RishabhS66/Inference-Acceleration-of-Stable-Diffusion/README.md

 L1-unstructured pruning was carried out on all the linear and convolutional layers of the UNet architecture of the Diffusion model.
 The results can be seen in the report below:

-WandB Experiment Report link for Pruning: [Pruning Experiments](https://wandb.ai/hpmlcolumbia/quantization_pruning/reports/Quantitative-Analysis-of-Pruned-Models--Vmlldzo3ODQxMjAx?accessToken=zotsiub1f124mwqrsu346hgyqpti1iiz8fnejg8kp3xuvq9pbeq0uvwe8v984zm5)
+WandB Experiment Report link for L1-unstructured Pruning: [L1-unstructured Pruning Experiments](https://wandb.ai/hpmlcolumbia/quantization_pruning/reports/Quantitative-Analysis-of-Pruned-Models--Vmlldzo3ODQxMjAx?accessToken=zotsiub1f124mwqrsu346hgyqpti1iiz8fnejg8kp3xuvq9pbeq0uvwe8v984zm5)

 The experiments show that pruning till 30-35% give us satisfactory results, but further pruning degrades the performance heavily.